Our 2022 Award Winners

 Since its founding in 1961, the mission of the Pine Island Chamber of Commerce has been to promote prosperity in the business community, support and enhance the uniqueness of the region, and to enrich the lives of all residents through community spirit and cooperation.

-The Black Dirt Scholarship is funded with a portion of the proceeds from the Black Dirt Feast, and from our Party at Glenwood Green.
+The Black Dirt Scholarship is funded with a portion of the proceeds from the Black Dirt Feast.

 Natalie will be attending Vassar College where she plans to study biology and will also play on the women’s lacrosse team.
 She intends to pursue a research based biological science career and eventually enter the medical field.
 Natalie is highly involved in a variety of extracurricular activities.
 She is a member of the National Honors Society, Mu Alpha Theta (the Math honors Society), Model UN, and Sports Medicine Club.
 She served as a student liaison for the Board of Education, is on the Varsity Lacrosse team and is currently the team captain where she has helped to mentor her younger teammates and always displays a positive attitude.
 She was selected as a Warwick Valley Historical Society student member and serves as a member of their board and is also highly involved in community service.
 She initiated the Boxes for Soldiers of the Hudson Valley Donation Drive in the Warwick High School last year.
 She also co-organized the Recycle for Sight Program district, and community-wide.